abhinavs/moonwalk/README.md

 ### Customize the menu

-In order to add/edit/delete entries in the home page, you have to edit the `home.yml` file inside `_data` folder.
-Through that file you can define the structure of the menu.
-Take a look at the default configuration to get an idea of how it works and read on for a more comprehensive explanation.
+In order to add/edit/delete entries in the home page, you can copy the `home.yml` file inside `_data` folder.
+Through that file you can define the structure of the menu and add data for navbar, footer, portfolio or simply remove all of that and use simple blog layout.
+Take a look at the default configuration to get an idea of how it works and read on for a more comprehensive explaination.

-Data can be configured in `_data/home.yml` file - you can add data for navbar, footer, portfolio or simply remove all of that and use simple blog layout.

 The `home.yml` file accepts the following fields: